 Pat the Bunny by Dorothy Kunhardt

-How can you leave this classic book out of the mix?
+How can you leave this classic book out of the mix of Easter books for kids?
 If you’re looking for a perfect board book to add to an Easter basket for babies that will be loved all year long, this is the one.

 Marshmallow by Clare Turlay Newberry